Weak localization of light in hot atomic vapors: Introduction

-While the impact of thermal motion on interference in light scattering has been previously explored in cold gases, where the Doppler effect remains moderate, so far hot atomic clouds have received less attention.
-A main reason is the naive expectation that, in a hot atomic vapor, the fast thermal motion of the atoms is strong enough to destroy any interference in multiply scattered light.
-Recently, however, it was shown that interference involving scattering from an atom and a mirror (``mirror-assisted coherent backscattering'') could survive thermal motion in a hot vapor \cite{Cherroret19}.
-To achieve this goal, the main idea was to work in a large detuning regime, where scattering occurs on a time scale faster that the time taken by an atom to move over an optical wavelength.
+While coherent light scattering at finite temperature has been previously explored in cold gases, where the Doppler effect remains moderate, so far hot atomic clouds have received less attention.
+A main reason is the naive expectation that in a hot atomic vapor, the fast thermal motion of the atoms is strong enough to destroy any interference in multiply scattered light.
+Recently, however, it was shown that interference involving scattering from an atom and a mirror (``mirror-assisted coherent backscattering'' \cite{Moriya16, Piovella17}) could survive thermal motion in a hot vapor \cite{Cherroret19}.
+To achieve this goal, the main idea was to work in a large detuning regime, where scattering occurs on a time scale that is faster than the time taken by an atom to move over an optical wavelength.
 In the present paper, we extend this idea to the mechanism of weak localization, by theoretically exploring the possibility to detect coherent backscattering of light in a hot atomic gas.
 We find that the decoherence associated with Doppler shifts is indeed limited at large detuning.
 Our theory further shows that the main contribution to CBS in a hot vapor stems from pairs of atoms close to each other and aligned with the optical axis, and therefore can be enhanced by using small, preferably elongated atomic cells.
-Under these conditions, we provide realistic estimates for the properties of the CBS peak (contrast and width), taking into account the atomic quantum level structure.
+Under these conditions, we provide realistic theoretical estimates for the properties of the CBS peak (contrast and width) and compare them to numerical simulations, taking into account the atomic quantum level structure.
 These estimates suggest that CBS should be measurable in a hot vapor.